 Many people will tell you to avoid plastic barrelled rock tumbling machines because they are very noisy.
-The cheaper ones designed for children are usually made of plastic, not rubber .
+The cheaper ones designed for children are usually made of plastic, not like those with .
 Noise can be an issue if you are tumbling rocks, as it can take 2 weeks or more of constant grinding to break down rocks into smooth pebbles.
-But what's a bit of noise between friends? like the one here
+But what's a bit of noise between friends? rubber drums

 When tumbling metals, however, the whole job can be completed in a single afternoon.
 It takes about two hours to clean metal detecting finds, and a further two hours to polish them, after changing the medium in which they are tumbling.

-Best Ways to Clean Valuable Copper or Bass Coins
+The Best Ways to Clean Valuable Copper or Brass Coins

 When you first pull a blackened coin out of the ground or the sea, it is quite possible it is so encrusted with dirt that it becomes impossible to see what type of coin it is or make out its year of mint.
 It could be valuable, but you won't know until it is cleaned up a bit.